A weird phenomenon that can cause serious problems

 The second story

 The next story is about a dog, let's call her Maggie.
 Maggie's people and I have been friends for a long time.
-In fact, Maggie and my dog Skai have been great friends for years.
+In fact, Maggie and my previous dog, Skai, had been great friends for years.
 When they were little, Maggie's "parents" often complained that her coat was not as nice as

 For several years, I tried to convince my friends to take her off kibble, put her on raw meat, vegetables and raw bones, but failed terribly.
 I was just about to give up completely when my friend victoriously announced: "Guess, what, I am switching Maggie to raw food, the lady that works in the magazine store said it was good!"